-^{} If the release is based on the dose rate at 1 meter in Column 2, the licensee must maintain a record as required by 10 CFR 35.75(c) because the measurement includes shielding by tissue.
+\ If the release is based on the dose rate at 1 meter in Column 2, the licensee must maintain a record as required by 10 CFR 35.75(c) because the measurement includes shielding by tissue.
 See Regulatory Position 3.1, "Records of Release," for information on records.

-^{} Activity and dose rate limits are not applicable in this case because of the minimal exposures to members of the public resulting from activities normally administered for diagnostic or therapeutic purposes.
+\\ Activity and dose rate limits are not applicable in this case because the radionuclide is a pure beta emitter with minimal exposures to members of the public resulting from activities normally administered for diagnostic or therapeutic purposes.